PSoteropulos/psoteropulos/README.md

 ## About Me
 - 🌱 Full Stack Developer with a focus on creating fun, engaging, and meaningful applications.
 - 🏫 Teaching and coding the days away at Coding Dojo's Web Dev bootcamp.
 It is wild how much you get to ***LEARN*** while teaching.
-- 🤓 Nearly fulfilling my 2023 goal to do at least one algo per day!
+- 🤓 Nearing fulfillment of my 2023 goal to do at least one algo per day!
 So close!
 Check it out here [AlgoPractice](https://github.com/psoteropulos/AlgoPractice)
 - 😅 *Finally* starting to put together a proper portfolio.
 Coming soon...
 - 🔭 Working on several projects like [moodRING](https://github.com/psoteropulos/moodRING), [CookBook](https://github.com/psoteropulos/CookBook-Group-Project), AIsop (sorry friends, private repo), and more that are not *quite* ready to share.
 - 🌐 Check out my baby, [moodRING](https://moodring.net)